The Black Sorrows: New line-ups: 1994–98

 For the new iteration of The Black Sorrows, Camilleri retained only Hadley from the previous line-up.
 The group's next album, Lucky Charm (November 1994) was recorded in New York with Camilleri co-producing with Kerryn Tolhurst.
-While the group had no fixed line-up at this juncture, in the studio the group most frequently called on the services of Hadley on bass guitar, Tolhurst on guitar, mandolin, tiple and keyboards, Rob Burke on saxophone, Claude Carranza on guitar, Steve Ferrone on drums, and Andy York on guitar.
+In the studio the Camilleri called on the services of Hadley on bass guitar, Tolhurst on guitar, mandolin, tiple and keyboards, Rob Burke on saxophone, Claude Carranza on guitar, Steve Ferrone on drums, and Andy York on guitar.
 Lyrics for the album's songs were supplied by James Griffin, Smith or Polec.
 McFarlane noted that the album was "a more reflective, rootsier collection than previous band efforts".
 It reached No. 20 in Australia.

 The group's ninth studio album, Beat Club was released in November 1998.
-The album was co-produced by Camilleri, Black and Tolhurst.
+This album introduced Floyd on drums who had joined the band in 1995.The album was co-produced by Camilleri, Black and Tolhurst.
 It also used guest musicians including Burstin, Burt and Renée Geyer on vocals.
 McFarlane described it as containing "R&B-tinged jazz and blues tunes".
 The lead single, "New Craze" (August 1997), was nominated at the 1998 APRA Awards for Most Performed Jazz Work in Australia for its writers Camilleri, Smith and Black.

 In the early 2000s Camilleri founded another side project, Bakelite Radio, which temporarily supplanted his recording activity with The Black Sorrows.
 As is characteristic of Camilleri's projects, Bakelite Radio started as a loosely organised covers band with a fluid membership.
 However, the players in Bakelite Radio were generally similar to the membership of the concurrent line-up of The Black Sorrows, with only the repertoire differing.

 Camilleri also reunited with The Revelators and released ARIA Award nominated studio albums in 2000 and 2002.